Select a law course for your New York funeral director event.

 - Beyond the NYS Model Sexual Harassment Training

-Compliance is mandatory, but you also need skills.
 You’re hearing women call on others to smash the patriarchy.
-You see minorities demanding that white people dismantle racist institutions.
+You see racial minority groups demanding that white people dismantle racist institutions.
 Yet you have no idea what actions will produce the desired results.

 Even people who see the limitations of traditional systems: